 Nick Bryan is a PhD candidate at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
 Nick received a M.A. in music technology from Stanford (2009), B.M. in music engineering (2007), and B.S. in electrical engineering with highest honors summa cum laude at the University of Miami, FL (2007).

-Ritesh Kolte is a researcher and PhD Candidate in the Department of Electrical Engineering at Stanford University.
+Ritesh Kolte earned his PhD from the Department of Electrical Engineering at Stanford University.
 He received a Bachelor of Technology degree in Electrical Engineering and a Master of Technology degree in Communication and Signal Processing, both from the Indian Institute of Technology Bombay in 2010.

 Gina Collecchia is a graduate of the Masters program at the Center for Computer Research in Music and Acoustics (CCRMA) and currently holds the title of Research Engineer at SoundHound.
 She holds a Bachelors degree in Mathematics from Reed College, where she produced a thesis entitled The Entropy of Musical Classification on music information retrieval and conditional entropy.
 She went on to write the book Numbers and Notes: An Introduction to Musical Signal Processing, published in 2012 by PSI Press.
 Her research interests include audio signal processing, acoustics, physical modeling, and sound design.